LitE-SNN: Designing Lightweight and Efficient Spiking Neural Network through Spatial-Temporal Compressive Network Search and Joint Optimization: Experiments

 \textbf{Architecture.} The architecture backbone is reported in Table \ref{parameter}.
 The stem layer has a structure of Conv-Spike-BN with a kernel size of $3 \times 3$.
 The initial channel counts are denoted as $C_{\text{CIFAR}}$ and $C_{\text{GSC}}$ for CIFAR and GSC datasets, with respective values of $48$ and $16$ during the search.
 For the rest of the network, we employ 8 searchable cells on CIFAR dataset and 6 searchable cells on GSC dataset.
 The final two layers are a global pooling and a fully-connected layer.
 Each of the searchable cells has 4 nodes with each node containing two candidate operations: Conv 3$\times$3 and skip.
 In this paper, the bit-width candidate space is set as \{1, 2, 4\}.
 For image datasets, we search on CIFAR-10 and then retrain on target datasets including CIFAR-10 and CIFAR-100.
 For audio dataset GSC, we use the architecture searched on its own.
 During retraining, $C_{\text{CIFAR}}$ is increased to $144$ to extract more features from raw data.
-The auxiliary loss is applied at Cell6 for CIFAR dataset and Cell5 for GSC dataset.
-To facilitate a comparison with state-of-the-art SNNs which span a wide range of model size and Bit-SynOps on CIFAR, we set three scales of LitESNNs.
+To compare with state-of-the-art SNNs which span a wide range of model size and Bit-SynOps on CIFAR, we set three scales of LitE-SNNs.
 Large scale uses the $\lambda_1$, $\lambda_2$ and $p$ of $0$, $0$ and $50$; medium scale employs $5e^{-10}$, $5e^{-14}$ and $80$; and small scale adopt $1e^{-9}$, $1e^{-13}$ and $90$.
 On GSC, we use $\lambda_1$, $\lambda_2$ and $p$ of $1e^{-9}$, $1e^{-13}$ and $70$.